asaltanubes/pegasus/README.md

 ## License

-[Your chosen license]
+MIT License - see `LICENSE` for details.

-## Authors
+## Authors and Responsabilities
+All the members of the team have contributed to the development of the project in all its parts, but each one has focused on some specific parts of the code.
+The main responsabilities are:

-- Óscar Castro Remesal
+- Óscar Castro Remesal (main, readme, savestate, file_io, save_state, animation)
-- Raúl Penágos Solórzano
+- Raúl Penagos Solórzano (eclipse_search, moon_phases, save_state, data_tables_reader, inital_conditions)
-- Gustavo Gancedo Crespo
+- Gustavo Gancedo Crespo (main, astros, file_io, verlet, kepler, animation)